huskyproject/util/README.md

 in the command line window with Administrator rights to start Perl Package manager.
 After the Perl Package manager has started, select View -> All Packages from its menu, find Module-Build package and install it.
+Install Test::Simple the same way if it is not yet installed.
 You may now close Perl Package manager.
 After that you may return to the directory with our utilities and this README file.

 To install Fidoconfig::Token package run the following commands: